pydata/xarray/doc/io.rst

 Zarr has the ability to store arrays in a range of ways, including in memory, in files, and in cloud-based object storage such as `Amazon S3`_ and `Google Cloud Storage`_.
-Xarray's Zarr backend allows xarray to leverage these capabilities.
+Xarray's Zarr backend allows xarray to leverage these capabilities, including the ability to store and analyze datasets far too large fit onto disk (particularly :ref:`in combination with dask <dask>`).

 .. warning::